All-optical correlated noisy channel and its application in recovering quantum coherence: Introduction

-In addition to the DV regime, continuous-variable (CV) system is also of great significance in quantum information processing~\cite{RevModPhys.84.621}.
-Gaussian states are the primary tools for analyzing CV quantum information processing.
-For an arbitrary Gaussian state passing through a noisy channel, the extra noise involved is also Gaussian, and Gaussian transformations are suffice to characterize the decoherence evolution.
-On the other hand, it is impossible to protect the Gaussian states from decoherence via quantum error correcting with Gaussian operations only~\cite{PhysRevLett.102.120501}.
-Non-Gaussian operations, such as entanglement distillation, are necessary to improve the robustness of Gaussian states against decoherence~\cite{Takahashi2010,UlanovAlexanderE.2015}.
-The above-mentioned no-go theorem relies on the assumption that the noisy channels are uncorrelated (or memoryless).
-In that case, arbitrary local unitary operations and classical communication cannot distill Gaussian states.
-However, this no-go theorem may not be applicable to the case of correlated noisy channels.
-The correlated noisy channels are achievable in the real implementations~\cite{PhysRevLett.97.023606,PhysRevLett.126.230401}, which are relevant to consider quantum channels with memory~\cite{PhysRevA.72.062323,Giarmatzi2021}.
-Moreover, it has been shown that Gaussian error correction can be fulfilled via correlated noisy channels~\cite{PhysRevLett.111.180502}.
-Revival of squeezing~\cite{Deng2016a} and Einstein-Podolsky-Rosen (EPR) steering~\cite{Deng2021} have also been observed in the experiment using correlated noisy channels.
-Up to now, the correlated noisy channels are all established based on the conventional feed-forward techniques.
+Up to now, correlated noisy channels are all established based on the conventional feed-forward techniques.
 It employs the same signal generators to produce the correlated noise between the quantum system and environment, and then uses electro-optic modulators to perform the encoding and decoding procedures in classical channels~\cite{PhysRevLett.111.180502,Deng2016a,Deng2021}.
 However, such conventional correlated noisy channels are limited by the electrical bandwidth of the modulators.
 Note that the operational bandwidth is an important factor for correlated noisy channel.
 This is because the quantum properties (e.g., quantum coherence) of a quantum system may be distributed within a large range of frequency spectrum.
 To recover the quantum properties of a quantum system that passes through a noisy channel, the operational bandwidth of the correlated noisy channel should match with that of the noisy channel.
 Therefore, it is valuable to further enhance the operational bandwidth of the correlated noisy channel.
 This leads us to explore an all-optical version of the correlated noisy channel.